spotinst/help/src/docs/administration/identity-providers/adfs-saml-authentication.md

 ## Step 3: Configure IDP Initiated SSO

-To configure IDP Initiated SSO, additional settings must be configured:
+To configure IDP initiated SSO, additional settings must be configured:

 1. Sign in to your Spot account as an Admin.
 2. In the Spot console, click the user icon <img height="14" src="https://docs.spot.io/administration/_media/usericon.png">  > **Settings**.